napolitano/thickbox/README.md

 ThickBox is a webpage UI dialog widget written in JavaScript on top of the jQuery library.
 Its function is to show a single image, multiple images, inline content, iframed content, or content served through AJAX in a hybrid modal.

-It was developed by Code Linley and last updated to version 3.1 on 08/08/2007
+It was developed by Cody Lindley and last updated to version 3.1 on 08/08/2007

 This repository contains the ThickBox library as bower module for projects relying on the library